Want to hear something that’ll make you feel old?

 Luckily those days are long gone, with savvy heat map, content analytics and A/B testing apps.

 A/B testing allows you to test one variation against another, helping you make smarter decisions that increase your opt-ins every day.
 It helps you gather data to find out exactly what your customers respond to -- from button color and copy, to the size of your call to action and your offer in general.

 For example, our Welcome Mat for this guide was converting at 8.86%.

 We ran an A/B test with a motion template, which raised our conversion rate to 13.7%.

 After 30,000 visitors to that guide, if we’d never A/B tested that Welcome Mat, we’d convert 2400 people.
 We wouldn't have known motion works so well for our audience.

 But because we ran that test, we found a version that will convert 3900 people.
 If math isn’t your jam, that’s 1500 extra people on our list just because we ran an A/B test.

-The power of this knowledge is in the numbers - it will help you convert more of your audience in 2017, so not only will A/B testing be the norm, but any email apps or email service providers that don’t provide A/B testing will have to in 2017 to stay competitive.
+The power of this knowledge is in the numbers - it will help you convert more of your audience, so not only will A/B testing be the norm, but any email apps or email service providers that don’t provide A/B testing will have to stay competitive.

 Don’t worry - if you use Sumo to collect emails, you’re covered.
 We’ve been providing in-app A/B testing since the beginning at Sumo.